oasci-sc2/thescientific.cc/content/docs/strategic-plan/situation/research.md

 ---
 weight: 32
 title: "Research"
-description: ""
+description: "Where are computational scientists innovating?"
 icon: "article"
 draft: false
 toc: true
 ---

+The rapid advancement of computational sciences has revolutionized modern research, enabling scientists to tackle complex problems and generate groundbreaking insights across various disciplines.
+However, the current landscape of computational biology in academic institutions faces several challenges that hinder the effective utilization of these powerful tools.
+This situational analysis delves into four key areas of concern.
+By examining these challenges, we aim to identify opportunities for enhancing the integration of computational biology within our institution and fostering a more collaborative, efficient, and impactful research environment.

 ## Fragmentation across departments

-Computational sciences, including specialized areas like computational biology, have become increasingly important in modern research.
-These disciplines leverage the power of computing to tackle complex problems and generate new insights across a wide range of fields, from physics and chemistry to biology and engineering.
+Many disciplines leverage the power of computing to tackle complex problems and generate new insights across a wide range of fields including physics, chemistry, biology, and engineering.
-However, the current organizational structure of many universities often results in computational sciences labs being scattered across different departments, each with its own resources, expertise, and research focus.
+However, the current organizational structure of many universities often results in computational expertise being scattered across different departments&mdash;each with its own resources, expertise, and focus.

 This fragmentation can make it challenging for students and researchers to navigate the available resources effectively.
 Students need help identifying the most relevant labs for their research interests or be unaware of the full range of computational tools and expertise available within the institution.